jingxuxie/AFM-Nanolithography/README.md

-# 2D Material AutoCut Using Atomic Force Microscope (AFM)
+# 2D Material Nanolithography Using Atomic Force Microscope (AFM)

 This is a GUI program to cut 2D material(graphene, TMD, etc.) into any shape you want.
 The results depends highly on the humidity of environment.
 50% or more humidity leads to very clean cutting.
 Here are some graphene cutting examples.